terminationshock/lisst/README.md

 grep -r func | ./lisst "^(.*):" vi
 ```

-Each match returned by grep will be shown in the list with each file name highlighted in red.
-When you press the enter key on a line,
+All occurrences of `func` in all files in the current directory and all sub-directories will be shown in the list with each file name highlighted in red.
-the editor `vi` will be launched and you can edit the file as usual.
+When you press the enter key on a line, the editor `vi` will be launched and you can edit the file as usual.
 When you close the editor, the list will be visible again allowing
 you to edit the next file.

 More details can be found in the output of `lisst --help`.